AVeselovski/comrade-components/README.md

 ## What is?

 React components library.
-Continuation of `comrade-styles`.
+Extension of `comrade-styles`.
 Somewhat influenced by Bootstarp 4, somewhat by Material UI.
 This is a **WIP** project of mine, please ignore.

 ## Why is?